I learned a long to time ago not to let my mother call anyone for me.

 Too bad the principal was this boy’s Uncle.

 I got sentenced to “special time” with other mentally disturbed kids where I was “evaluated” every other day.
-I was repeated ask to bring home forms for my parents to give permission for me to be transfered to various “helpful places”.
+I was repeated ask to bring home forms for my parents to give permission for me to be transferred to various “helpful places”.
 I learned to forge my mother’s name.
 Later I learned they never talked to my parents about me.

 Mostly we colored and talked.
 It was a lot of crap.